dmstr/phd5-docs/guide/tutorials/upgrading.md

     make upgrade

 which is a shorthand for running `composer update` in the PHP container.

+> Note: If you have made changes to `composer.phd5.json` you need to run `dist-upgrade` to rebuild the image before upgrading.

 ## Upgrading application base-images